Audio/MIDI multitrack recording software

 Poly Modulator window

-The Poly Modulator generates per-note controllers using an envelope and a low frequency oscillator (LFO).
-Each note gets its own envelope and LFO, they both start when the note starts.
+The Poly Modulator generates per-note controls using an envelope and a low-frequency oscillator (LFO).
+Each note has its own envelope and LFO, both of which start when the note begins.

-The Poly Modulator works with instruments that respond to MIDI 2.0 per-note controllers, CLAP/VST3 note expressions, MPE or CLAP polyphonic modulation.
+The Poly Modulator works with instruments that support MIDI 2.0 per-note controls, CLAP/VST3 note expressions, MPE, or CLAP polyphonic modulation.

 Envelope

-The envelope consists of four phases, the duration if the phases it controlled by the Delay, Attack, Hold and Release knobs.
+The envelope consists of four phases.
+The duration of each phase is controlled by the Delay, Attack, Hold, and Release knobs.

-The Note to Time Velocity and Note knobs make the envelope phase times depend on the note velocity and note number (pitch) respectively.
+The Note to Time Velocity and Note knobs make the envelope phase durations depend on note velocity and pitch (note number), respectively.

-The Vel button makes the envelope level depend on the note velocity.
+The Vel button makes the envelope level depend on note velocity.

 LFO

-The 3 buttons next to the graph offer sine, triangle or square wave forms.
-The Shape knob moves the middle zero crossing, so it can turn the triangle into a sawtooth etc.
+The three buttons next to the graph offer sine, triangle, or square waveforms.
+The Shape knob adjusts the waveform's symmetry.
+For example, it can turn a triangle wave into a sawtooth.

-The Speed knob controls the oscillator frequency.
-If the Beat button is engaged the Speed knob offers several beat values instead of Hz, so the actual speed depends on the song tempo at the time the note is played.
+The Speed knob controls the LFO frequency.
+If the Beat button is engaged, the Speed knob offers beat-synced values instead of Hz, so the actual speed depends on the song tempo at the moment the note is played.

-The Envelope to Speed and Level knobs apply the envelope to the LFO speed and amplitude.
-At positive values the envelope's Hold level is neutral, and the rest reduces speed/amplitude.
-At negative values the envelope's Delay level (and the level after the Release phase) is neutral, and the rest reduces speed/amplitude.
+The Envelope to Speed and Level knobs apply the envelope to the LFO’s speed and amplitude.
+At positive values, the envelope’s Hold level is neutral, and the other phases reduce speed/amplitude.
+At negative values, the Delay level (and the level after the Release phase) is neutral, and the rest reduces speed/amplitude.

 Destination

-There are 3 Destination sections, each one can send a mix of the envelope and the LFO to a per-note controller.
+There are three Destination sections.
+Each one can send a mix of the envelope and LFO to a per-note control.

-Env and LFO control the amount of the Envelope an LFO that's added to the destination controller.
-It can be positive or negative.
+Env and LFO control how much of the Envelope and LFO is added to the destination control.
+These values can be positive or negative.

-Note adds an amount to the destination controller depending on the note's note number (pitch).
-Middle C is neutral, so either lower notes get a negative value and higher note a positive value, or vice versa.
-This is a 'static' modulation, it doesn't depend on the Envelope or LFO.
+Note adds an amount to the destination control based on the note’s pitch (note number).
+Middle C is neutral, so lower notes will have a negative value and higher notes a positive value, or vice versa.
+This is a static modulation and does not depend on the Envelope or LFO.

-Offset adds a fixed offset to the destination controller.
+Offset adds a fixed value to the destination control.

-The display shows the amount of modulation for the notes that are playing.
-The center values represent 'no modulation', higher or lower values represent positive or negative modulation respectively.
+The display shows the modulation depths for the notes currently playing.
+The center represents zero modulation.
+Higher or lower values indicate positive or negative modulation, respectively.

-The knobs can't be automated.
-You can use the option menu's "Apply to track" option.
-Then you can use the Per-Note Controller Editors.
+The knobs cannot be automated.
+You can use the Options menu's "Apply in editor" feature instead.
+Then you can edit the results using the Per-Note Controller Editors.

 CLAP polyphonic modulation

-CLAP instrument plugins can have parameters that can be modulated polyphonically.
-These parameters can be selected in the Destination boxes if the Poly Modulator is used in a track that uses a CLAP instrument plugin.
-If the Poly Modulator is in a Multi Effect it must be in the last (right hand) slot in order to use CLAP polyphonic modulation.
+CLAP instrument plugins may have parameters that support polyphonic modulation.
+These parameters can be selected in the Destination boxes if the Poly Modulator is used in a track with a CLAP instrument plugin.
+If the Poly Modulator is placed in a Multi Effect, it must be in the last (rightmost) slot in order to use CLAP polyphonic modulation.

-Note: "Apply to track" doesn't work with CLAP polyphonic modulation (they don't map to MIDI).
+Note: "Apply in editor" does not work with CLAP polyphonic modulation (it can't be translated to MIDI).